Lulu971231/Lipid-Screening-with-Descriptor-Based-Machine-Learning/README.md

 How to Run
 ----------
-1. Ensure that basic_smiles.xlsx and autodevice-results1215.xlsx are present in your working directory.
+1. Ensure that basic_smiles.csv and autodevice-results.csv are present in your working directory.
-2. Run gen_descriptors_and_pick_up_model.py.
+2. Run scripts/run_model_selection.py.
-3. Run pick-component.py.
+3. Run scripts/run_virtual_screening.py.

 Output Interpretation
 ---------------------